VideoChat-A1: Thinking with Long Videos by Chain-of-Shot Reasoning: Method

 \subsection{Shot Reflection}

 \textbf{Question Reasoning}.
 After obtaining subshots from the candidate shots, we employ MLLMs to answer the user question based on these finer shot regions.
-Specifically, as shown in Fig.~\ref{fig:reasoning}, we leverage MLLM as dialogue agent for answering question at round $i$,
+Specifically, as shown in Fig.~\ref{fig:reasoning}, we leverage MLLM as a dialogue agent to answer the question at round $i$,

-where $\mathcal{Q}$ and $\mathcal{O}$ refers to question and answer options.
-Moreover, we sample 8 frames from each subshot $\mathcal{S}_{n}^{(i)}(k)$, and combine them with $\mathcal{V}^{(i-1)}$ to form $\mathcal{V}^{(i)}$.
-If some sampled frames are the same as those in $\mathcal{V}^{(i-1)}$, we would merge them and resample more frames to ensure frame diversity in $\mathcal{V}^{(i)}$.
-Additionally, note that, we treat the whole video as the candidate shot at the 1st round without selection.
-If we sample frames from each subshot from this candidate, we actually look globally for question answering.
-Hence, we leverage key text information at the 1st round as guidance, and use CLIP to retrieve the most relevant subshot for question answering at the 1st round.
-Finally, given these inputs, we ask MLLM to generate answer $\mathcal{A}^{(i)}$, and the reason why to choose this answer $\mathcal{R}^{(i)}$.